teknoir/teknoir.github.io/docs/_docs/partners/avangard-innovative/update_apps.md

    <img src="/assets/avangard/VERSION.png" alt="image-status" style="zoom:100%;" />
 3. Click `Done`.
 4. Click `Deploy`.
-5. Click `Click here to start` and see the `Build new versions of Sustayn Darknet App` get a new status.
+5. Click `Click here to start` and see the `Build new versions of Sustayn Darknet App` node get a new status.
 6. Now you can find the new pipeline run, in the Teknoir Console menu, under Workflow -> Runs.
    When all steps are cleared (green checkmarks), the run has completed without errors.
 The workflow pipeline is interactive and you easily can see all the variables and important log entries to identify potential errors in the